 Many top restaurants and their celebrity chefs are clustered on the Westside, while the vintage restaurants are located downtown and in Hollywood.
 With its year-round mild climate outdoor dining is popular, helping to make power lunches the stuff of ritual among locals.

 Tips of 15 to 20% are expected; console yourself with the thought that your generosity may be funding a future Oscar-winning script.
 Smoking is banned in all restaurants and transgressors may be fined.

 Spago Beverly Hills

 Celebrity chef Wolfgang Puck wows the rich and famous at his flagship restaurant that boasts a reputation as one of the finest in LA.
 Centred in an outdoor courtyard, the olive tree shaded tables are the most desirable and the place for celebrity sightings.
 Chefs recreate Puck's classic dishes, including his famous designer pizzas, and Spago classics such as Wolfgang's Original Veal Weinerschnitzel.
 Creative desserts add a special finish to any meal.
-Jacket and tie suggested, though not required.
 Advanced reservations essential.
 Open for lunch from Monday to Saturday, and dinner every day.

 Address: 176 North Canon Drive, Beverly Hills

 A Santa Monica institution, this is one of the top Italian restaurants in the country, boasting an impressive wine cellar, complementing the exquisite modern Italian cuisine.
 Piero Selvaggio has raked in numerous awards for his flagship restaurant, attracting an elegant clientele.
 The menu tempts guests with delicious options such as grilled veal chops with garlic and wild mushroom sauce, or seafood ravioli.
 Closed on Sundays, open for dinner the rest of the week and lunch on Fridays, reservations essential.